osmium-org/osmium/src/md/api.md

 * 403: input loadout ID cannot be accessed.

-* 404: input loadout ID cannot be found.
+* 404: input loadout ID cannot be found, or fleet parameter was specified and the loadout has no such booster (or it has an empty fitting).